tensorflow/docs/site/en/install/pip.md

     pip install tensorflow
     ```

+    Note: Do not install TensorFlow with `conda`.
+It may not have the latest stable version. `pip` is recommended since TensorFlow is only officially released to PyPI.

     ### 6. Set environment variables

     You can skip this section if you only run TensorFlow on the CPU.